aukspot/dles/README.md

 - [Nookle](https://nookle.net) - Guess the villager from Animal Crossing.
 - [OWdle](https://owdle.guessing.day) - Daily games related to Overwatch 2.
 Guess the character or guess the conversation between two characters.
 - [Palwordle](https://palwordle.net) - Daily games related to the video game Palworld.
+- [Patchdle](https://patchdle.com) - Guess the video game from its patch notes.
 - [Pikadoku](https://pikadoku.dentotino.com) - Fill out the grid with Pokémon matching the criteria of each cell's row and column.
 More complex than Pokedoku.
 - [PokeCryptic](https://www.pokecryptic.com) - A daily cryptic crossword clue, but with Pokémon-related answers such as Pokémon names, move names, and towns.
 - [Pokedle.com](https://pokedle.com) - Guess the daily Pokemon from all generations.